NDUBI-BUNDI/hardware-store/README.md

 ## 📄 License

-This project is proprietary to DASHEL Enterprise.
+This project is proprietary to BOAZ NDUBI BINDI.

 ---

 ## 👥 Team

-**DASHEL Enterprise**
+**BOAZ NDUBI**

 ---

 ## 📞 Contact

-For support or inquiries, contact DASHEL Enterprise support team.
+For support or inquiries, contact BOAZ NDUBI boazbundi1@gmail.com
++254112815454

 ---